 anesthesia conference starting Sunday evening and ending Friday morning.
 We

-have lectures, workshops or panels in the mornings and afternoons.
+have lectures in the morning and workshops or panels in the afternoons.
 We

 bring in top speakers from all throughout North America as well as using many of

 our own nationally renowned faculty.
-There are several workshops to choose from
+There are workshops to choose from

-addition we have specialized panels that cover a wide variety of topics.
-Please
+addition, we have specialized panels that cover a wide variety of topics.
+CRASH

-most CME while still enjoying outdoor activities within walking
+attendees to obtain the most CME while still enjoying a plethora of outdoor

 Why are there so many choices at CRASH?